hipBali/lua-datatree/README.md

 ---
 The datatree object contains raw data including some non relevant informatons beyond what is expected.
 The following methods will cleanup the result.
 **content( )**
-Returns datatree content as lua table
-**toCollection( )**  or **tc( )**
+Returns datatree content as simple lua table **toCollection( )**  or **tc( )**
 Returns  datatree content as ___collection class___.

 ---

 ***Collection class***
-Datacollection is the cleaned version of the datatree, with some helper function for further manipulation of the result set.
+DataCollection is the 'pure data only' part of the DataTree.

 *creating data collection*
 ~~~
-local dtc = require "api.core.dbtcoll"
+local dtc = require "api.core.dtcoll"
 ...
 local function fn_stock_calc(stocks)
 	local sColl = dtc.new(stocks)